mlz-ictrl/marche/doc/start.rst

 many types of services.
 See :doc:`config` for detailed information about the config files and the general config values.

-A SYSV init script for the marche server is installed as :file:`/etc/init.d/marched`.
+A systemd service for the marche server is installed as :file:`/lib/systemd/system/marched.service`.
 If you installed the Debian package, it was automatically added to the boot procedure.

 To start the daemon manually, run::